ciena-frost/bunsen-tutorial/README.md

 });
 ```

-Now when you submit the form you should see the following for 3 seconds before getting the alert:
+Now when you submit the form you should see the following for a few seconds before the alert appears:

 ![Disabled form](images/disabled-form.png)

+Once you see the alert appear you will notice the form becomes enabled again.

 *Rest of tutorial coming soon…*